 Completing the Picture

 To complete our projects, we still needed to fill in gaps with a mixture of glue and sanding dust, glue our work to a piece of particle board, and sand it to a completely smooth surface.
-We would also need to glue a piece of veneer to the back of the particle board to prevent warping.
 Finally, a layer of shellac would seal it, and a few layers of wipe-on polyurethane gel would protect it and enhance the color.